Who can do this?

 - From the Echo360 course class list, click the media icon and select Details from the menu

-On the media details page, click the Polling tab from below the playback panel, identified in the figure below.
-The polling tab has two drop-down lists, Course and Poll Question.
+On the media details page, click the Polling tab from below the playback panel, identified in the following figure.

 The naming convention is different for each "type" of course, to avoid any confusion in the event the same media is published to multiple locations.